Louisiana's 48th House of Representatives district

 Louisiana's 48th House of Representatives district is one of 105 Louisiana House of Representatives districts.
 It is currently represented by Republican Gerald 'Beau' Beaullieu IV of New Iberia.

 Geography

-HD48 is made up of a small part of the metropolitan area of Lafayette, alongside its adjacent districts of 43 and 96.
+HD48 is made up of a small part of the metropolitan area of Lafayette, alongside it is the adjacent districts of 43 and 96.
 Additionally, the district includes parts of the cities of New Iberia, Saint Martinville and Youngsville.